In the guide

 Disposal of waste material

 Animal by-products must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
-This is all slaughter waste not destined for human consumption or classed as SRM, including the horns, hides, hooves and blood.
+This is all slaughter waste not destined for human consumption or classed as specified risk material (SRM), including the horns, hides, hooves and blood.
 (See also 'Fallen stock and the disposal of animal by-products'.)

-If required to be removed, the spinal column must not be split (see below); it must be removed whole and disposed of as SRM.
+The spinal column must not be split; it must be removed whole and disposed of as SRM.

 The sheep must be free of veterinary medicine residues.